bezmoradi/tutorials/go/scope.md

 }
 ```

-Consider that when our code is distributed across multiple files, it is necessary to specify all the file names in the following manner in order to run our program:
+When our code is distributed across multiple files, it is necessary to specify all the file names in the following manner in order to run our program:

 ```text
 $ go run main.go helper.go